logo

 Guns N' Roses and Marilyn Manson have both produced cover versions of Manson's songs.

-Between 1967 and 1969, Manson was a struggling musician trying to make it famous in Hollywood.
-One of his songs was covered by The Beach Boys.
-Other tracks were widely published only after the Tate murder trial began.
-LIE, a Manson album, was released on March 6, 1970.
-This featured "Cease to Exist," a Manson song covered by the Beach Boys with updated lyrics and the title "Never Learn Not to Love."
-Only roughly 300 of the album's 2,000 copies were sold during the next few months.
+Manson, between 1967 and 1969, was a wannabe pop star trying his luck in Hollywood.
+One of his compositions had been recorded by The Beach Boys.
+Other compositions got wide-spread releases only after the beginning of the Tate murder trial.
+LIE, an album by Manson, released on March 6, 1970, had ‘Cease to Exist,’ a Manson song that he had composed previously, whose lyrics had been changed by The Beach Boys to ‘Never Learn Not to Love.’
+Almost 300 of over 2000 copies of the album were sold in the next few months.

 Manson - a musician

-Several more Manson records – both musical and spoken – have been released.
-One of them, The Family Jams, has two compact CDs of Manson songs produced by the Family after Manson and the others were jailed in 1970.
-Steve Grogan provides guitar and lead vocals, with additional vocals provided by Lynette Fromme, Sandra Good, Catherine Share, and others.
-[Citation required] One Mind, a new album of music, poetry, and spoken word released in April 2005, was released under a Creative Commons license.
+Several more Manson records both musical and spoken have been released.
+One of them is The Family Jams, two compact CDs of Manson songs produced by the Family after Manson and the others were jailed in 1970.
+Guitar and lead vocals are by Steve Grogan, additional vocals by Lynette Fromme, Sandra Good, Catherine Share, and others.
+One Mind, new album of music, poetry, and the word officially released in April 2005 under Creative Commons license.

 Guns N' Roses covered Manson's "Look at Your Game, Girl" as an unlisted 13th track on their 1993 album "The Spaghetti Incident?"
 "My Monkey" is a song by the American rock band Marilyn Manson that appears on their album "Portrait of an American Family."
 These are the lyrics of Manson's "Mechanical Man," which can be heard on LIE.
 On his album The Big Problem The Solution, Crispin Glover recorded "Never Say 'Never' to Always."
 In 1989, The Solution Let It Be was released.
 Names like Kasabian, Spahn Ranch, and Marilyn Manson were inspired by Manson and his legend.